hrhrprasath/iot-backup-restore-sample/java/backup-restore-sample/README.md

 **Note:** If there is an Error, try extracting the ibmwiotp.jar present in target/classes directory to the same location and run again.
 Remember the jar must be extracted in the same location.

-* Observe that the device connects to the Watson IoT Platform and listents for the backup & restore command from the application.
+* Observe that the device connects to the Watson IoT Platform and listens for the backup & restore command from the application.

 ----

-### Running the Application Sample
+### Running the Application Sample outside Eclipse

 * Modify the **application.properties** file with your Organization's name, API-Key and Token.